ivandukov/pocketdiary/README.md

 ## Next steps

+- Refactor
-- Change to Kotlin
+- Port to Kotlin
-- Sort criteria
+- more Sort criteria
 - Graphs
 - More Customization